exoplatform/exo-documentation/docs/Administration.rst

 This Spaces menu contains two choices:

-- "Manage Templates" : The administrator can create, update, delete or even change permissions of some space templates.
+- "Manage Templates" : The administrator will have a rich table for all templates details (Template Name, Template Description, Template Visibility, Regisration, Applications, Banner and Permissions.
 - "Manage Spaces" : The administrator tab displays the list of groups who can :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.

+.. note:: the Templates table is in Read Only, to edit a template, you can simply modify your template in the config file.

 Manage Templates
 ~~~~~~~~~~~~~~~~~~